7Backwards/Prolific-Python-Script/README.md

 - 10s Refresh oposed to 60s refresh time on the Prolific AC official extension.

-- Email notification when a survey is accepted.
+- Email notification via gmail when a survey is accepted.

 ## Instalation: